Easy Vegan Farro Pilaf with Pesto

 I love whole grains – I think they’re totally overlooked as a source of plant-based protein, gut-friendly fibre and energizing minerals in a plant-based diet.
-So I’m excited to share this nourishing farro pilaf with a flavourful raw broccoli walnut pesto – it just might become your new favourite side dish!
+So I’m excited to share this nourishing farro pilaf with a flavourful raw vegan pesto – it just might become one of your new favourite nutritious plant-based side dishes!

 Different types of farro